-Another topical that my first aid kit will never be without is Arnica Gel.
-Arnica Montana is a homeopathic which speeds up healing and tissue repair, and helps with pain relief, inflammation, and bruising.
-With most injuries the first steps are apply Arnica and apply cold.
-(Note: Arnica gel should not be used on open wounds.
-If open wound you first need to clean or debride the wound, stop the bleeding with a styptic.
-For more tips on open wound care comment at the bottom with your email)
+Another topical that is always in my first aid kit is Arnica Gel.
+Arnica Montana is a homeopathic which speeds up healing and tissue repair.
+It helps with pain relief, inflammation, and bruising.
+For most injuries the first thing I do is put on Arnica and then a cold pack.

-Pressure applied in the right way can also be very beneficial.
-If there is a muscle that is cramping or very tight, place steady pressure in the center of the tightness and gently move the muscle.
+Pressure, applied the right way, can also help.
+If there is a muscle that is cramping or tight, place steady pressure in the center of the tight spot and gently move the muscle.
 If it is more of a joint sprain/strain injury, compress the area with an ACE bandage or medical tape.

-If the injury is to a joint such as the ankle or knee, elevation can also help.
-Sit with the affected leg propped up.
-The elevation will help the excess inflammation drain out.
+If the injury is to a joint like the ankle or knee, elevation is important.
+Sit with the injured leg propped up.
+Elevation will help the inflammation and swelling drain out.